flavienbwk/stacked-off/README.md

 ## Aquiring StackExchange Data Dumps

+### Simple download

+The latest StackExchange data dumps can be downloaded <a href="https://ia600107.us.archive.org/27/items/stackexchange/">here</a>.
+Older dumps can be torrented (see next section).

+**Important**: You must include in your download the Sites.xml file that is present in every data dump.

+**Important**: Once downloaded, do NOT unzip the 7z site files.
+StackedOff can only read from the archived site files.

+### Torrenting

-1. Get the 'BitTorrent Infohash' from <a href="https://meta.stackexchange.com/questions/224873/all-stack-exchange-data-dumps">here</a>.
+1. Get the 'BitTorrent Infohash' from <a href="https://meta.stackexchange.com/questions/224873/all-stack-exchange-data-dumps/224922#224922">here</a>.
 2. Use your preferred BitTorrent (e.g. uTorrent) client to download a, or part of a Data Dump.

 Note: Most BitTorrent clients allow you to pick and choose which files _within_ a Torrent that you wish to download.
 You will probably want to limit the files that you download, as some of them can be quite large.
 Most of the sites are in individual 7z files.
 Except for stackoverflow.com which is broken up into a few seperate archives.
 If downloading stackoverflow.com, ensure you download the Posts, Users, and Comments files.

-**Important**: You must include in your download the Sites.xml file that is present in every data dump.

-**Important**: Once downloaded, do NOT unzip the 7z site files.
-StackedOff can only read from the archived site files.

 ## Running StackedOff